How to Get Home Improvement Loans with No Equity

-- Jacuzzi tub
+- Jacuzzi tubs

-- Room addition or add-on
+- Room additions or add-ons

 - Moving a load-bearing wall

-- Barbecue pit, outdoor fireplace or hearth
+- Barbecue pits, outdoor fireplaces or hearths

-- Tennis court
+- Tennis courts

-- Exterior additions like a guest house or bathhouse
+- Exterior additions, like a guest house or bathhouse

-3 ways to boost your home equity
+Steps to build home equity

 Adding one extra mortgage payment per year can take four years off of a 30-year loan term.
-Making biweekly payments will help you accomplish the same objective: Every little bit helps grow your equity.
+Making biweekly payments will help you accomplish the same objective.
+Small changes can add up quickly, and every little bit helps grow your equity.

-If you can afford the bump in payment, a 15-year mortgage will help you build equity much faster than with a 30-year term.
+If you can afford the larger payment, a 15-year mortgage will help you build equity much faster than a 30-year term.
 You’ll also pay less interest over the life of the loan.

 Using a big bonus or unexpected cash windfall to pay down your loan is a good way to build equity quickly.
-You can also request a mortgage recast at the same time: This is when your lender recalculates your loan based on the reduced balance, giving you a new lower payment.
+You can also request a mortgage recast at the same time — this is when your lender recalculates your loan based on the reduced balance, giving you a new, lower payment.